kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 With this command, you can create such images out of a folder's contents.

 This command creates a component descriptor in the descriptor path (./mod as a default) and packages all the contents on the provided path as an OCI image.
-Kubebuilder projects are supported, if the path contains a kubebuilder project, it will be built and pre-defined layers will be created based on its known contents.
+Kubebuilder projects are supported.
+If the path contains a kubebuilder project, it will be built, and the pre-defined layers will be created based on its known contents.

 Alternatively, a custom (non kubebuilder) module can be created by providing a path that does not contain a kubebuilder project.
 In that case all the contents of the path will be bundled as a single layer.

-Optionally, you can manually add additional layers with contents in other paths (see the "resource" flag for more information).
+Optionally, you can manually add additional layers with contents in other paths (see the [`resource` flag](#flags) for more information).

 Finally, if you provided a registry to which to push the artifact, the created module is validated and pushed.
 For example, the default CR defined in the \"default.yaml\" file is validated against CustomResourceDefinition.